 04M-5661 or o4M-5661 - ALWAYS FAKE whether the first digit is the letter "O" or a zero.
 The first half is invalid and is missing a valid month code, and the style number in the second half should belong ONLY to a multicolor Scribble Tote. (added April 2012)

 L05Q-5688 - is another serial number that's been showing up on fakes for several years.
 For a while in 2009, there were various Bonnie canvas wannabes and leather Lilys that were showing up with this style number.
 Recently, copies of scarf print bags, signature demis and styles that never existed have been popping up with the same serial number.

 As far as I can tell, style 5688 doesn't exist

 L6Z-9966 with creeds that say the bag was made in the United States - another non-existant number that has been showing up not only on fakes of style 9966, the classic leather Legacy Zip, but on other styles too where the style number -9966 doesn't match the bag.
-Usually the fakes will have small mistakes in the creed, sewing or hardware that an expert can spot, but the real problem is the plant code "Z" was only used for the Dominican Republic plant and will always show the DR as the country of origin.
-The year code "6" for 1966 is also too early for that plant.
+Usually the fakes will have small mistakes in the creed, sewing or hardware that an expert can spot, but the real problem is that AFAIK the plant code "Z" was only used for the Dominican Republic plant and will always show the DR as the country of origin.
+The year code "6" for 1966 is probably too early for that plant.

 22096-08 and ALL OTHER serial numbers with only 2 digits at the end, to the right of the dash, are fake, no exceptions.
 Real Coaches will ALWAYS have at least 3 numbers at the end after the dash.